Sourabh64/movfinal/README.md

 6. Create HTML files required to take input and display output.

-7.All these files along with dataset should be kept in a folder.
+7. All these files along with dataset should be kept in a folder.

 8. Now open Anaconda prompt and type
     `python model.py`

 9. Next type
     `python app.py`

 10. Now copy the link that is displayed after the localhost starts running.